 Olympus izoom 75 APS

 So did it work?
-I tested it out on a rainy day in autumn woods of Japan…and then finished on a much sunnier day.
+I tested it out on a rainy day in the autumn woods of Japan…and then finished on a much sunnier day.

 I will try it again with another film as I still have a couple left.